-Key lessons learned Review of retendering procedure Issues It appears that the retendering process was done in a haphazard and hurried manner without proper supervision and oversight.
-Consequently, many associated problems were faced, such as: Relevant drawings and documents not passed over to the project team that over the project; Room data information details was not available; List of Non Compliance Requests (NCR) that were not closed was not available; There was insufficient time for review of the project requirements before retendering; and The scope of work to be done was not well documented in the terminated project file.
+Key lessons learned Review of retendering procedure It appears that the retendering process was done in a haphazard and hurried manner without proper supervision and oversight.
+Consequently, many associated problems were faced, such as: Relevant drawings and documents not passed over to the project team that over the Issues Recevant drawings and documents not passed over to the project team that over the project; Room data information details was not available; List of Non Compliance Requests (NCR) that were not closed was not available; There was insufficient time for review of the project requirements before retendering; and The scope of work to be done was not well documented in the terminated project file.
 Proposed Change In the light of the problems that surfaced during the retendering of the project, it is proposed that the procedure for retendering be reviewed and where possible changed so that retendering process may be undertaken in a more coordinated and structured manner in future.

-Present process Proposed process
+Proposed process Present process